2026 OMSCS Conference Poster & Demo Session

 Image

-The Science of Learning in the Information Age
+The Science of Learning in the Information Age: Designing Digital Experiences That Surpass Traditional Education

 Abstract

-This poster explores how principles from the Science of Learning (SoL) can be used to design digital learning experiences that surpass traditional education.
-As technology reshapes how students access and engage with knowledge, simply transferring lectures to screens is not enough.
-Curriculum must be intentionally structured to develop reasoning, problem-solving, and long-term understanding.
-The poster highlights core SoL principles—Active Learning, Spaced Practice, Metacognition, Transfer of Learning, and Feedback Loops—and illustrates how each can be embedded into digital platforms.
-Examples include adaptive practice that strengthens memory, interactive AI tutors that prompt students to explain thinking, and project-based challenges that encourage applying knowledge in new contexts.
-This work is informed by my own academic background: I completed my undergraduate degree at a university explicitly designed around the Science of Learning, where courses emphasized interconnected skills, reflection, and real-world application.
-Additionally, my CS6460 project focused on designing an AI-supported “learn-by-teaching” platform grounded in SoL principles, further shaping the design framework presented here.
-Attendees will learn how digital environments, when guided by the science of learning, can provide scalable personalization, continuous formative feedback, and more meaningful skill development than one-size-fits-all traditional educational models.
-They will leave with practical design strategies to improve courses, platforms, and digital learning experiences.
+As technology reshapes how students access and engage with knowledge, simply transferring lectures to screens is insufficient.
+This poster explores how principles from the Science of Learning (SoL) can be used to design digital learning experiences that surpass traditional education by developing reasoning, problem-solving, and long-term understanding.
+The presentation highlights five core SoL principles and demonstrates how each can be embedded into digital platforms: Active Learning - Interactive simulations and hands-on environments that require knowledge construction.
+Spaced Practice - Adaptive algorithms that resurface material at optimal intervals to strengthen retention.
+Metacognition - AI tutors that prompt students to explain their thinking and reflect on learning strategies.
+Transfer of Learning - Project-based challenges that encourage applying knowledge across different contexts.
+Feedback Loops - Instant, specific feedback systems that scaffold understanding rather than simply marking answers correct or incorrect This framework is informed by the presenter's undergraduate education at a university explicitly designed around Science of Learning principles, where courses emphasized interconnected skills, reflection, and real-world application.
+Additionally, research conducted for CS6460 focused on designing an AI-supported "learn-by-teaching" platform grounded in SoL principles.
+Poster will help to understand how digital environments, when guided by the science of learning, can provide scalable personalization, continuous formative feedback, and more meaningful skill development than traditional educational models.
+They will leave with practical design strategies to improve courses, platforms, and digital learning experiences, with particular emphasis on fostering transfer of learning as the ultimate measure of understanding.

 The Science Behind Face Verification: A Modern Methods Perspective